wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * HIGH if the loss of <a href="#CIA">CIA</a> could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
    <br /><br />

-U.S. federal agencies use the SBU (Sensitive But Unclassified) designation for information is not secret but still needs to be protected and requires strict controls over its distribution.
+U.S. federal agencies use the SBU (Sensitive But Unclassified) designation for information not secret but still needs to be protected and requires strict controls over its distribution.

-<a target="_blank" href="http://ethics-wg.org/framework.htm">http://ethics-wg.org/framework.htm</a>
+<a target="_blank" href="http://ethics-wg.org/framework.htm">http://ethics-wg.org/framework.htm</a> says:
 "Do not appropriate other people’s intellectual output" is one of the Computer Ethics Institute (CEI) Ten Commandments of Computer Ethics, but is not part of the(ISC)2 code of ethics preamble.

 Components of configuration management: